Peptide Name

 Key Stat

-Structurally, retatrutide is a 39-amino acid single-chain peptide engineered from a GIP peptide backbone and conjugated to a C20 fatty diacid moiety.
-This acylation enables albumin binding in the bloodstream, extending its half-life to approximately 6 days and supporting once-weekly dosing.
+Structurally, retatrutide is a 39-amino acid single-chain peptide with a C20 fatty diacid attachment that helps it bind to albumin in the bloodstream.
+That longer circulation time is why retatrutide half-life is about 6 days and why the protocol uses once-weekly dosing.

 Retatrutide is not FDA-approved and is currently available only through clinical trials.
 All information on this page is for educational and research reference purposes only.